-Kourosh Dini, author of Creating Flow with OmniFocus, takes us on a tour of his OmniFocus 3 workflows and demonstrates his Zen approach to productivity.
+Kourosh Dini, the author of Creating Flow with OmniFocus, takes us on a tour of his OmniFocus 3 workflows and demonstrates his Zen approach to productivity.

 Kourosh literally wrote the book on OmniFocus.
 His critically acclaimed book, Creating Flow with OmniFocus, was originally published in 2009 and offers a wealth of practical advice to support people in using OmniFocus effectively.

-He just launched the third edition of his book, that has been updated to reflect the myriad of enhancements that came with OmniFocus 3 for Mac, iPhone and iPad, including multiple tags and advanced perspectives.
+He just launched the third edition of his book, which has been updated to reflect the myriad of enhancements that came with OmniFocus 3 for Mac, iPhone and iPad, including multiple tags and advanced perspectives.

 In this session, Kourosh takes us on a tour of his OmniFocus setup and workflows.
 He also covers some foundational workflow principles and models his Zen approach to life and work.